 Do you then hire more people to manage these websites?
 How much would this cut into your costs?
 There aren’t many considerations regarding costs and profit when you have one simple affiliate blog.
 When you expand to 30 in order to maximize returns, many other factors come into play.
 Pouring more time and money in order to scale a business is not ideal, or advised.

 So what is the solution?
 The main currency of affiliate marketing is conversions.
 Greater net conversions mean more commissions and growth.
 And what drives conversions?
 Assuming you write persuasive and awesome content on your website, the only variable affecting conversions is traffic.
 Check the top marketing WordPress Themes.

 Traffic leads to impressions.
 Impressions lead to affiliate link clicks.
 Clicks lead to conversions.
-Scaling your traffic beyond a certain point is difficult, even impossible if you’re in a tight niche.
+Scaling your traffic beyond a certain point is difficult, even impossible if you’re within the best niche for affiliate marketing.
 This is the glass ceiling of affiliate traffic when the only way of getting link clicks is through a website.

 Where do Mobile Apps Come in?